jon-heard/obsidian-inline-scripts-library/lists_ui.sfile.md

 return expand("lists removelist " + listNames[pick]);
 ```
 __
-lists removelist - Asks user to choose from all lists.
+lists removelist - Asks the user to choose from all lists.
 Removes that list.